AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 In the `refinebio-examples` repository:
 ```
-docker build -< Dockerfile -t ccdl/refinebio-examples
+docker build -< docker/Dockerfile -t ccdl/refinebio-examples
 ```
 After a PR with Dockerfile changes is merged, its associated image should be pushed to the Docker hub repository.
 ```
 # log in with your credentials
 docker login